JanskyDundera & Kolomhlíny | Table around | Photo Apolena Typltová

 The handmade around table was made from stonemasonry scraps and rock extracted during the construction of the new Prague metro line D.

-around table
+Table around

 Material